-Hosting a live event is a great way to entertain community members.
+Hosting a live event is one of the most entertaining community event ideas for the community members.
 The type of event will determine who will attend.
 For instance, a magician can be arranged for young children on weekends, while a musician or comedian could be held for adults looking for a night out at night.
 Regardless of the event type, it will benefit the community and its residents.

 6. Talent show

 Community talent shows should be open to participants of all ages, as individuals of any age can possess unique talents that deserve recognition.
 By selling tickets to the event, the proceeds can be directly contributed to the chosen cause, allowing for an opportunity to support a good cause while showcasing diverse talents.

 Outdoor activities, especially those encouraging fresh air and socialisation, can be a great way to meet new people.
 Although not everyone may be interested in marathons, a small community of individuals enjoy running and are willing to support a cause by raising money for each mile they run.
 Marathons also require volunteers for tasks such as distributing water and setting up signs, making it a community-wide effort.
 A nature walk is a suitable alternative for those who prefer a more leisurely pace.
 Participants of all ages can join in, and the walk can be more engaging by creating a checklist of items to observe.
 These activities promote physical activity and provide a fun opportunity for socialisation.

 Strengthen your community by embracing diversity.
 Organise open discussions, talks, classes, workshops, and other events to teach community members about the history of the area, underrepresented groups, diverse cultures, and the significance of embracing diversity and promoting acceptance in community development.

 Encourage community members to rediscover their town as tourists would.
 Highlight unique restaurants, shops, and hidden gems they may need to know.
 Share exciting and uncommon local history, guide a town tour, and empower community members to strengthen their connection to their local heritage.